 On the video, Donoshaytis asks Campbell: "Do you want to kill me?"

 He responds: "No. Why would I want to kill you?
 Is it because I am Black?"

 "Yes," Donoshaytis said.

-The argument turned physical when Campbell said Donoshaytis hit him.
+The argument turned physical when Campbell says Donoshaytis hit him.

 "Irene turned around and hit me twice - multiple times - on camera," he said.

-Winnetka police responded, and the 65-year-old was arrested and charged with battery at the time.
+Winnetka police responded and the 65-year-old was arrested and charged with battery.

 "She was still saying we cannot be there, still saying that we needed passes, while being handcuffed - all happening while people were coming to the pier," Campbell said.